MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 8. ExpandArea: This attribute indicates whether the control spans the full screen.
 This is an optional, Boolean-type attribute.
 The default value is set to false.

     >[!NOTE]
-    In FIM 2010, the Caption and Description attributes are disabled when this attribute is set to true.
+    In MIM 2016, the Caption and Description attributes are disabled when this attribute is set to true.
 You must use the UocLabel control to provide a caption for an expanded control.
 9. **Hint**: This is an optional, string-type attribute.
 The text in the Hint attribute helps the end user decide what is a valid input for the control.
 The Hint appears underneath the control.

 10.  **AutoPostback**: This is an optional, Boolean-type attribute.
 The default value is false.
 If set to false, refreshing the page may not refresh the control.
 For information about AutoPostback, look for the Microsoft ASP.NET UI control property of the same name.